dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_DEV_HIT_RADIUS
-     Specify the value of dev_hit_radius in the MET configuration file.
+     Specify the value of 'dev_hit_radius' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_DISCARD_INIT_POST_GENESIS_FLAG
-     Specify the value of discard_init_post_genesis_flag in the MET configuration file.
+     Specify the value of 'discard_init_post_genesis_flag' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_DEV_METHOD_FLAG
-     Specify the value of dev_method_flag in the MET configuration file.
+     Specify the value of 'dev_method_flag' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_OPS_METHOD_FLAG
-     Specify the value of ops_method_flag in the MET configuration file.
+     Specify the value of 'ops_method_flag' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_CI_ALPHA
-     Specify the value of ci_alpha in the MET configuration file.
+     Specify the value of 'ci_alpha' in the MET configuration file.

      | *Used by:*  TCGen